-NEW YORK – The Federal Reserve on Tuesday slashed its key interest rates by a half percentage point for the second time in just over two weeks, in an attempt to counter any further damage to the U.S. economy out of its current recession.
+NEW YORK – The Federal Reserve on Tuesday cut its key interest rates by half a percentage point in what may be its last move to help the U.S. economy out of its current recession.

 The rate reduction brought the federal funds rate to 1.50 percent from 2.0 percent.
 That's the lowest target for short-term interest rates since 1961.

-To avert a full-blown downturn, the Federal Reserve has slashed interest rates nine times this year, beginning with five half-point cuts in the funds rate followed by two quarter-point moves on June 27 and Aug.
-21, and by two half-point moves on Sept.
-17 and on Tuesday.
+To avert a full-blown downturn this year, the Federal Reserve had already slashed interest rates 10 times, beginning with five half-point cuts in the funds rate followed by two quarter-point moves on June 27 and Aug.
+21, and by a two half-point moves on Sept.
+17 and Oct.
+2.

 Reuters and the Associated Press contributed to this report.